neo4j-drivers/testkit/README.md

     Set to `1` to disable TestKit timing out if the backend takes longer than the usually enforced timeout.
 This is very handy if you want to step through the backend or driver with a debugger without TestKit canceling the tests due to a timed out connection.
+    You may not set this variable if `TEST_BACKEND_TIMEOUT` is already set.

 ### Running tests against a specific backend